smogon/pokemon-showdown/mods/gennext/GEN-NEXT.md

 - Echoed Voice now has 80 base power, hits once, and then, 2 turns later, hits again for 80 base power.
 It's like Doom Desire, except it still hits that first time.

+- Life Orb now behaves much more consistently as normal recoil.
+Sheer Force will boost every move and negate all Life Orb recoil if it is held, Reckless will boost every move if Life Orb is held, and Rock Head will negate Life Orb recoil.

 - Twister is now a Flying-type Scald that confuses instead of burns